 You may have been told from a young age by an older family member that borrowing money means you’ll get into debt and owe a bank interest, which is something to be very wary of.
 In this day of age, having a credit history is really quite essential.
-Should you wish to buy a property someday, it’s highly likely you’ll need a mortgage to pay for it.
+Should you wish to buy a property someday, it’s highly likely that you will need a mortgage to pay for it.
 This is why every credit journey must start somewhere.
 It’s frustrating when you’re being denied by every creditor you approach for credit because of a lack of credit history.
 This article provides some basic guidelines to help you down the path to credit acceptance.

 Consider applying for a credit card